I am excited to highlight some of my favourite books that I use in my work as an LGBTQ counsellor and trainer. This is part of a series of blogs.

 Who wrote it?

 "Questions of sexuality and gender affect everyone and therefore have an inevitable relevance in the consulting room.
 Yet with interpretations and manifestations of both varying greatly from person to person, understanding the inherent complexities of sexuality and gender can be a daunting task for the health professional.
 Breaking down these complexities this practical guide familiarises the reader with all of the common and many of the less common sexualities, genders and relationship forms, and explains experiences and issues relating to each."

-Book description taken from it’s companion website: https://sexualitygender.wordpress.com/
+This book description taken from its companion website.

 What they cover?